braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

 {% endtab %}
 {% tab SMS and MMS %}
 Use SMS with Braze to send transactional notifications, share promotions, send reminders, and more.
 With over 23 billion text messages sent every day worldwide, SMS is the most direct way to reach users and customers.
-[Learn more about setting up SMS, managing users and phone numbers, subscription groups]({{site.baseurl}}/user_guide/message_building_by_channel/sms).
+[Learn more about setting up SMS]({{site.baseurl}}/user_guide/message_building_by_channel/sms).

 SMS and MMS are only available in select Braze packages.
 Reach out to your account manager or customer success manager to get started.